 Kickstarter charges a 5% fee to cover the use of its platform, plus fees ranging from 3% to 5% for credit processing.

-The FundRazr platform is well named, and this unique GoFundMe alternative is quickly gaining fans and making inroads in the competitive world of crowdfunding.
+The FundRazr platform is well named and is quickly gaining fans and making inroads in the competitive world of crowdfunding.
 FundRazr bills itself as the simplest way to raise money online, and its many fans feel that it lives up to those claims.